Evansville Crimson Giants: Ex-Collegians

 The Crimson Giants history is rooted in Evansville's first significant semi-pro team, the Evansville Ex-Collegians, who began play in 1920.
 The Ex-Collegians played and followed the typical semi-professional template of the era.
-The team employed mostly local players almost exclusively.
+The team employed local players almost exclusively.
 They paid those players a small sum based on gate receipts and on a game-by-game basis.
 The team also operated without any real management oversight, meaning that the players looked after the team's finances, and scheduled games haphazardly.
 In 1920, a group of local businessmen tried to purchase the Ex-Collegians.
 However, the investors and the players failed to reach a compromise.

 After the initial two victories over modest opponents, the Ex-Collegians bragged of possibly playing the most celebrated pro football team in the nation, the Canton Bulldogs, on Christmas Day, 1920.
 While the chances of the game taking place between Evansville and Canton were slim, the rumor of a Canton game was actually a marketing scheme to draw attention to the newly established Ex-Collegians.
 The team finished their 1920 season with a 7–1 record.